FCS Commitment to Diversity and Inclusion

 The university tracks progress towards these goals on dashboards.

-This year, the FCSDC will be focusing on the following three initiatives:
+This year, the FCS Diversity and Inclusion Council will be focusing on the following three initiatives:

 - Identify specific underrepresented job titles to develop and implement outreach plans with the intent to increase diversity of applicant pools.

-- Develop a diversity and inclusiveness training program that covers topics that are both relevant to our current culture, and are based on direct feedback from FCS staff.
+- Develop a diversity and inclusiveness training program that covers topics that are both relevant to our current culture, and are based on direct feedback from FCS staff, creating actions plans in response to the November 2022 staff survey.

 - Explore opportunities within the surrounding counties and communities to promote Cornell careers within FCS and solicit Cornell FCS Staff volunteers who can engage with potential diverse candidates.

-What is the role of the Diversity Committee?
+What is the role of the FCS Diversity and Inclusion Council?

 Act as an advocate to managers and supervisors to develop plans of action in response to areas of concern resulting from the FCS Climate Survey

-- Serve in an advisory capacity to the FCS Diversity Advisory Group Co-Chairs and FCS Leadership Team
+- Serve in an advisory capacity to the FCS Diversity and Inclusion Advisory Group Co-Chairs and FCS Leadership Team

 - Maintain up to date awareness of diversity-related laws, procedures, and guidelines so as to be able to advise and refer individuals as appropriate